lnunno/lnunno.github.io/objectives.md

 My ideal company values the physical, mental, and emotional wellbeing of its employees.
 This means that there exists a fulfilling life outside of work that the company actively encourages me to pursue.

-## The "Where I see myself in 5 years..." answer